 along your rod and reel and try to catch some bass, crappie, walleye, or

-While out and about in the park, be sure to have a couple
+While out and about in the park, be sure to have water on hand and a couple

 clean up bags ready to go.
 Keep the area smelling fresh by picking up after